Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Introduction

 Our integrated analysis leads to a \textbf{theory} that connects how vibe coding is seen by many as a new \textbf{interaction paradigm for software development}, that supports the \textbf{co-creation of software by humans and AI agents}, and captures the \textbf{psychological flow experiences of developers while ``vibing''}.
 We further capture the \textbf{pain points}, developers encounter, and the \textbf{practices} they have adopted to address these pain points.
 We also show that \textbf{trust} in AI mediates the co-creating experience and impacts vibe coding flow.
-Finally we share the main \textbf{risks} that developers are concerned about in vibe coding's emerging community of practice.
-Succinctly, our paper leads to the following main four contributions: \begin{enumerate} \item A \textbf{definition} and empirically grounded \textbf{theory} of vibe coding that connects interaction, co-creation, flow, and trust. \item A \textbf{characterization of practice}: where and why vibe coding happens, what developers delegate, and how they guide models. \item A synthesis of \textbf{pain points and strategies}, including communication, planning/abstraction, verification, code quality, and collaboration concerns. \item \textbf{Implications} for tools and research: guidelines and affordences to support flow without eroding reliability or team coordination. \end{enumerate}
+Finally we share the main \textbf{risks} that developers are concerned about in the vibe coding emerging community of practice.
+Succinctly, our paper leads to the following main four contributions: \begin{enumerate} \item A \textbf{definition} and empirically grounded \textbf{theory} of vibe coding that connects interaction, co-creation, flow, and trust. \item A \textbf{characterization of practice}: where and why vibe coding happens, what developers delegate, and how they guide models. \item A synthesis of \textbf{pain points and strategies}, including communication, planning/abstraction, verification, code quality, and collaboration concerns, and strategies to mitigate these concerns. \item \textbf{Implications} for tools and research: guidelines and affordances to support flow while taking reliability and team coordination into account. \end{enumerate}